 - Clean – wash your hands and surfaces often

 - Separate – don’t mix food with other foods

 - Cook – cook food to safe temperatures

 - Chill – get food into the fridge quickly

 It’s important to understand how to prepare infant formula safely.
-How to choose, make and feed infant formula has detailed information.
+For more information see the Infant Formula: What You Need to Know resource.

 The Government of Canada suggests using a different source of drinking water, like bottled water, when preparing formula at the time of an algal bloom or when algal toxins are found in drinking water.